vchs/heroapp_TeenyURL/README.md

 --------------

-Go to `app` folder, and type `npm install` for the first time, and then type `node app` to lunch the server.
+Go to `app` folder, and type `npm install` for the first time, start your mongoDB and redis server, and then type `./run.sh` to lunch the server.

 How to run test
 ---------------